parttimenerd/api-change-detection/README.md

   - use `--recursive` when cloning
   - or `git submodule update --init --recursive` after cloning
 - install [openai python package](https://pypi.org/project/openai/) and optionally [tree-sitter-languages](https://pypi.org/project/tree-sitter-languages/)
-  - `pip3 install openai tree-sitter-languages`
+  - `pip3 install openai tree-sitter-languages` with Python 3.11
+  - or just use [poetry](https://python-poetry.org/) and run `poetry env use python3.11; poetry install`
+  - then run `poetry shell` to activate the virtual environment or
+  - run `poetry run python3 analyze.py ...` to run the script in the virtual environment
 - store your API key in `.openai.key` in the root directory

 ## Usage